le0kar0ub1/BlueSeed/README.md

 ## INSTALL

-_BlueSeed have a dependencies installer_
+_BlueSeed have a dependencies installer for cross-compiling._

 `./mktoolchain/mktoolchain $TARGET`

-If no toolchain target is given then defaulting to the host machine.
+_If no toolchain TARGET is given then defaulting to the host machine._

 ## BUILD